Deebo Samuel Player Prop Bets for NFL Week 10 | San Francisco vs. Los Angeles 11/15/2021

 Matchup vs. Los Angeles

-- In his four matchups against the Rams, Samuel's 62 receiving yards average is 9.5 less than his over/under for Monday's game (71.5).
+- Samuel's 62 receiving yards per game in his four matchups against the Rams are 9.5 fewer than his over/under for Monday's game.

-- Samuel has caught a touchdown pass versus the Rams once, but did not have multiple TDs in that game.
+- In four matchups, Samuel has had a TD catch in one game, but has yet to put up multiple TD catches in a single contest against the Rams.

-- The 272.3 yards per game the Rams are giving up through the air makes them the NFL's 21st-ranked pass defense.
+- The 272.3 passing yards the Rams allow per game makes them the NFL's 21st-ranked pass defense this season.

-- The Rams have allowed 10 touchdowns through the air (1.1 per game).
-They are second in the NFL in that category.
+- With 10 passing TDs allowed this season, the Rams defense is ranked second in the league.

 Recent Performances

-- In last week's game against the Cardinals, Samuel was targeted nine times and racked up five catches for 63 yards.
+- In last week's matchup with the Cardinals, Samuel hauled in five passes for 63 yards while being targeted nine times.

-- Samuel has totaled 334 receiving yards (111.3 per game) and one touchdown, reeling in 18 balls on 29 targets during his last three games.
+- Samuel's 18 receptions have gotten him 334 yards (111.3 per game) and one touchdown in his last three games.
+He was targeted 29 times.

 Samuel's San Francisco Teammates